QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

 - A Qrypt Account.
 [Create an account for free](https://portal.qrypt.com/register)

 ## Setup  (on both Alice's and Bob's hosts)
-1. *Optional: If you have docker installed in the system (e.g. MacOS), you could run Alice and Bob in Ubuntu containers instead of Ubuntu desktops.*
+1. *Optional: If you have docker installed on the system (e.g. Mac OS), you could run Alice and Bob in Ubuntu containers instead of Ubuntu desktops.*
     ```
     $ docker run --name {alice/bob}_ubuntu -it --rm ubuntu:20.04 bash
     ```